canadice/shl/SHL-Analytics/app-documents/mdChangelog.md

 <!-- ## v1.2.0 -->
 <!-- - Added first version of a box score scraper with instructions. -->

+## v1.1.9

+-   Fixes to the position tracker

 ## v1.1.8

 -   Fixes update to the IIHF Ranking calculations based on a new